 If burgers aren’t your thing – and after that description who are we kidding, they should be – then the Quesadillas and Tacos are a good substitute.
-The Spicy Black Bean and Southwest Chicken are family favorites for quesadillas and smoked brisket or flounder are for tacos.
+The Spicy Black Bean and Southwest Chicken are some of our family favorites for quesadillas and the smoked brisket or flounder are our choices for the tacos.

 The patio is massive and this is where the majority of the action is.
 They have corn hole boards outside to play if you have to wait for a table.
 The fire pit stays going year round, particularly in the evening, and you can pretty much find live music on most weekends in spring through fall.
 It’s a fairly kid friendly place so don’t be surprised (or upset) if you see kids zipping around outside.
 Odds are they are probably from our crew.

 Inside they have a few televisions for sports and a dozen or so tables if you’d rather eat under a roof.
 In the winter, you pretty much have to eat inside as the patio isn’t quite as nice on cold and blustery days.
 But on nice days you can expect to find the garage doors rolled up letting fresh North Georgia air in.
-The bar has a full selection of cocktails, bottled beers, and wine to go along with the draft selection.
+The bar has a full selection of cocktails, bottled beers, and wine in addition to their draft selection.

 Quick aside.
 Like most North Georgia towns, downtown Clayton seems to be undergoing a small revitalization of sorts as more and more local business are beginning to call this place home.
-U-Joint doesn’t get enough credit for being one of the first small businesses to open their doors here and are now at the center of the growing downtown scene.
-And honestly without U-Joint being one of the first to plant their flag in downtown, our small mountain town might not be experiencing the growth that we are right now.
-So we always like to think of them as being the first to make the gamble on Clayton’s downtown development and setting the model for others to follow.
-As a small business across the street and a small business peer, that example means a lot to us.
+Like all things, downtowns and small businesses come in cycles and waves and while Clayton has historically had an amazing foundation for small business, U-Joint doesn’t get enough credit for kickstarting this latest cycle of growth.
+And honestly without U-Joint being one of the first to plant their flag in downtown almost 10 years ago, downtown wouldn’t have the same vibe down here.
+So we always like to think of them not as the first, but the latest and best, to make the gamble on Clayton’s downtown development and setting the model for others to follow.
+As a small business down the street and a small business peer, that example means a lot to us.

-The restaurant is run by Jekka and Jen so if you see them scurrying around checking in on folks, make sure you say hello and tell them we sent you.
+The restaurant is run by our good friend Jen so if you see her scurrying around checking in on folks, make sure you say hello and tell them we sent you.
 And for god’s sake, try the Steinbeck.